CityOfZion/props/docs/docs/overview.md

 ### parameters
 Smart Contracts present a number of unique features when treated as packages.
 One of these features is the mutability of storage.
-Two of the included PROPS: `collection`, and `generator` leverage user-defined constants.
+Two of the included props: `collection`, and `generator` leverage user-defined constants.
 The parameters directory includes a number of examples of these constants, which can be pre-loaded into the contract using some included setup scripts.
 They are good references to developers who want to use the collection and generator contracts.

 **Note:** Make sure to verify the pointers to these constants (generatorID and collectionID) on public networks before deploying your contracts.
 We can ensure the pointers in a